 Students should complete the FAFSA on or shortly after October 1 and request the FAFSA Summary Report (FSR) be sent to Helena College, Title IV Code 007570.
 It takes approximately 4 to 6 weeks for a paper FAFSA application to be processed.
-Applications submitted via the internet take considerably less time.
-Students (and parents, if applicable) must have a Federal Student Aid (FSA) ID, which will be comprised of a user-selected username and password, to electronically sign the FAFSA.
-Students must re-apply for federal aid each year.
+Applications submitted online take considerably less time.
+Students (and parents, if applicable) must have a StudentAid.gov account, which will be comprised of a user-selected username and password, to electronically sign the FAFSA.
+Students must reapply for federal aid each year.
 Delays in receiving financial aid are often the result of late or incomplete submission of the FAFSA.
-Priority date for Helena College is December 1.
+The priority date for Helena College is December 1.